-- The cost to hire app developers in Portugal ranges from 19 to 48 USD/hour.
+- The cost in Portugal ranges from 19 to 48 USD/hour.
 Average rate – 31 USD/hour.

-The cost of hiring app developers in Southern Europe is homogeneous, but lower than in Western and Northern European countries.
+The rates in Southern Europe are homogeneous but lower than in Western and Northern European countries.

 Cost to hire app developers in Central Europe

 Key countries in the region: Poland, Czech Republic, Romania, Hungary, Serbia.